Clinical Psychology Graduate Program

 Fax number: 989-774-2553

 1. CMU College of Graduate Studies application (required)

 Complete and submit Central Michigan University's application form with all required application materials to the College of Graduate Studies.
-The Department of Psychology requires a Personal Statement, explained on the Information Form, Item ( see #2 below).
-Transcripts should be sent to the College of Graduate Studies, Central Michigan University, 802 Industrial Drive, Mt Pleasant, MI 48858.
+The Department of Psychology requires a Statement of Research Interest.
+Requirements can be found in the application.
+Transcripts should be sent to the College of Graduate Studies, Central Michigan University, 802 Industrial Drive, Mt.
+Pleasant, MI 48858.
+They can also be sent electronically directly from your prior school to email@example.com.
 For an update on your application status, please call (989) 774-4444.

+GRE scores are currently optional.
 The subject portion of the GRE is not required.
-Please submit your GRE scores in one of the following ways:
+If you choose to, please submit your GRE scores in one of the following ways:

 b) Submit a screenshot or pdf of your scores from your ETS account.
 If you are admitted you must submit an official Score Report that verifies the unofficial scores you submitted as part of your application.

 4. Optional forms and information